 DOES MY ORGANIZATION NEED LGBTQ+ FOCUSED CONSULTING OR TRAINING?

-All organizations can benefit from this training or consulting.
-Most professionals already have the tools they need to teach students, heal patients, or help clients, but they may not be aware of the unique struggles that queer individuals face or how those struggles will impact service.
+All organizations can benefit from training or consulting.
+Most professionals already have the tools they need to teach students, heal patients, or help clients, but they may not be aware of the unique struggles that queer individuals face or how those struggles will impact service or suicidality.
 Training like this is extremely important for three main reasons:

 IT WILL IMPROVE OUTCOMES AND OPERATIONAL GOALS